How Do I Set Up AWS Fargate With Load Balancer and CloudFront?

-In this guide, we will set up an AWS Fargate service fronted by an Application Load Balancer and a CloudFront distribution.
-Fargate provides serverless computing for containers, allowing you to focus on the application without worrying about the underlying infrastructure.
-The Load Balancer will distribute incoming traffic to your containerized tasks, and CloudFront will ensure your application’s content is delivered with low latency and high transfer speeds.
+This guide provides a comprehensive walkthrough for setting up an AWS Fargate service, which is fronted by an Application Load Balancer and a CloudFront distribution.
+AWS Fargate offers serverless computing for containers, enabling you to focus on application development without managing the underlying infrastructure.
+The Application Load Balancer efficiently distributes incoming traffic to your containerized tasks, while CloudFront ensures that your application’s content is delivered globally with minimal latency and high transfer speeds.

-- VPC Setup: Create a Virtual Private Cloud (VPC) to host our Fargate service.
+- Create a Virtual Private Cloud (VPC) to host the Fargate service.
+This VPC will serve as the network environment for your service.

-- Task Definition: Define a Fargate task with its configuration.
+- Define a Fargate task with its configuration.
+This includes specifying the container image, resource requirements, and network mode.

-- Service: Create an ECS service to manage the running tasks.
+- Create an ECS service to manage the running tasks.
+The service will ensure the desired number of tasks are running and manage task placement.

-- Load Balancer: Provision an Application Load Balancer (ALB) to distribute traffic.
+- Provision an Application Load Balancer (ALB) to distribute incoming traffic evenly across the tasks.

-- CloudFront: Set up a CloudFront distribution to deliver content globally.
+- Set up a CloudFront distribution to deliver your application’s content globally, enhancing access speed and reliability.

 import * as pulumi from "@pulumi/pulumi";